ec-johnston/2021GL094038/README.md

 - The Cooperative Open Online Landslide Repository is available from NASA (https://landslides.nasa.gov)
 - The TIGER/Line shapefile of land use designations is available from the US Census (http://data.census.gov).

-Relevant scripts for processing raw data:
+The following scripts process raw data:

-- rasterize-inventory:
-- calc-cumulative-precip: calculates up to thirty-day cumulative precipitation intensity from raw PRISM data
+- calc-cumulative-precip: calculates up to thirty-day cumulative precipitation intensity from PRISM data
-- calc-antecedent-precip: calculates up to thirty cumulative antecedent precipitation intensity preceding observed landslides in the Pacific Coast states
 - calc-slope: calculates 4km slope from a 3 arc second DEM
-- calc-land-use-buffer:
-- create-dataframe:
+- buffer-rural: subdivides rural areas based on proximity to urbanized areas and urban clusters

 ### data

-Post-processed data included in this repository:
+Post-processed data included in this repository (some processed data not included due to size limitations):

 - pacific_coast_PRISM_2009_2017: daily precipitation data from PRISM for the US pacific Coast region
 - pacific_coast_land_use: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people) classifications for the US Pacific Coast region